fdanilogamu/fdanilogamu.github.io/docs/intro.md

 <br>

-However, let me start by giving you some context:
+Either way, let me start by giving you some context:

 <br>

-I have a background in production engineering, with formal training in lean methodologies, process improvement, and automation.
+I have a background in Production Engineering, with formal training in lean methodologies, process improvement, and automation.
 I’ve been working in operations and project management for over seven years, primarily in the SaaS space.
 I've led teams, improved systems, and helped things run smoother from the inside.

 I’m fluent in tools like JIRA, Notion, Monday.com, ClickUp, and more.
-Honestly, learning new software is second nature at this point.
-It’s like riding a bike, just a different color each time.
+Honestly, to me, learning new software is like riding a bike, just a different color each time.

 If you're trying to figure out whether I'm a good fit, this is the clearest window into how I work.
 <br>